polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/build-a-dapp/prepare.md

 ## Install the Front End Template

-This tutorial also uses a ReactJS front end, which we will modify for interacting with our custom Substrate blockchain.
+This tutorial also uses a ReactJS front end template, which we will modify for interacting with our custom Substrate blockchain.
+You can use this same template to create front-ends for your own projects in the future.

 To use the front-end template, you need [Yarn](https://yarnpkg.com), which itself requires  [Node.js](https://nodejs.org/).
 If you don't have these tools, you may install them from these instructions: